wisecubeai/graphster/README.md

 ## Roadmap <a name="roadmap"></a>

-This are the efforts we are working on at the moment.
+These are the efforts we are working on at the moment.

 ### Graphster Examples & Tutorials